WebDevStudios/nextjs-wordpress-starter/docs/src/pages/index.md

 At WebDevStudios we believe that **WordPress is so much more than a blog**-- and our clients require support for things like: SEO, menus, forms, previews, search, comments, authentication, custom post types, custom fields, etc...

-With this framework, **we've figured out the "hard stuff"** and placed the sum of our knowledge into something both the community and our future projects could use as a jumping off point.
+With this framework, **we've figured out the "hard stuff" and placed the sum of our knowledge into something both the community and our future projects could use as a jumping off point.**

+## Next Steps

+Head on over to the [Getting Started](/docs/index) doc to learn more.

 ## Contributing